Esperance SHS has two farms: The Esperance Farm Training Centre on Dempster Road, Nerridup and the "Demo" Block.

 The "Demo" Block

-The Demo Block is an on-site farm covering six acres.
-The Demo Block is home to poultry, cattle, sheep, fish and rabbits.
-Fresh produce is also grown, including: fruit trees, vegetables, herbs and a soon to be developed bush tucker garden.
-Students at the demo block may also choose to be part of the cattle team that goes to the local show or the Perth Royal Show.
+The Demo Block is an on-site farm covering 2.4 hectares.
+The Demo Block is home to poultry, cattle and sheep.
+Fresh produce is also grown, including: fruit trees, vegetables, herbs and a new bush tucker garden.
+Students at the demo block may also choose to be part of the cattle team that competes at the local show or the Perth Royal Show.
 Students are encouraged to enter growing categories at the local show.

-All year 7 students are provided the opportunity to do Agriculture as taster unit for 1 term.
-Year 9 and 10 Options include agriculture or fork to fork.
-Both courses feature large amounts of practical work complemented by a theoretical component.
+All Year 7 students are provided the opportunity to do Agriculture as taster unit for one term.
+Year 9 and 10 Options include Agriculture.
+The course features a large amounts of practical work complemented by a theoretical component.

 Students learn about many aspects of agriculture at the Demo Block including: